dynamsoft-docs/label-recognition-docs/introduction/architecture.md

 ## Stage 3.
 Character segmentation and recognition.

 This is the most complicated stage.
-In order to get more accurate results, multiple iterations are used to segement and recognize characters from each text line.
+In order to get accurate results, algorithm try to segment and recognize characters from each text line iteratively.
 There are a few methods to deal with varying text quality situations.
-Table 3 lists the parameters to customize the key step.
+The parameters are listed in table 3 .

 Table 3 – Parameters of DLR Algorithm in the Stage 3